Counselling , Psychotherapy and Counselling supervision in Shepherds Bush, Holland Park, and West London

 I am experienced in helping you with the following issues :

 This list is not exhaustive, these are just some of the areas I work in, I am happy to explore other issues with you.

 I currently manage a women's health counselling service within the NHS, where I specialise in offering counselling to individuals and couples who have experienced miscarriage, stillbirth,fetal abnormalities, infertility, neonatal death,maternal death, ectopic pregnancy and traumatic birth.
 I have also worked as a counsellor in voluntary organisations, with diverse client groups.
-I also work with Employee Assistance Programs.
+I also work with several Employee Assistance Programs as an affiliate counsellor.
 I am able to offer cross cultural counselling.

 I am a registered member of the British Association of Counselling and Psychotherapy, and abide by their ethical framework.
 As required by the BACP, I am in supervision myself.
 I am also a member of the British Association of the Person Centred Approach.
 I am fully insured, and have been checked by the criminal records bureau(CRB).

 My counselling and psychotherapy practice is in Shepherds Bush (Central line and Hammersmith and City line), West London bordering Holland Park, Kensington and Acton within easy reach of Ladbroke Grove, Notting Hill, Olympia, Paddington, Edgware Road, Ealing, Hammersmith, Acton, Ealing, Fulham , West Brompton, Chiswick and Willesden .

 I am a fully qualified Person centred supervisor.
 I have worked as a Person centred supervisor for 18 years.
 I offer Person centred counselling supervision to qualified counsellors, and psychotherapists.